Skip to content

 Router Mode

-Each category tool (crow_memory, crow_projects, crow_sharing, crow_storage, crow_blog, crow_tools, crow_discover) dispatches to the underlying server via an in-process MCP Client.
+On a full install the router registers 10 tools: 8 category tools (crow_memory, crow_projects, crow_blog, crow_sharing, crow_storage, crow_media, crow_orchestrator, crow_consulting) plus crow_tools (external integrations + remote instances) and crow_discover (schema lookup).
+Storage, media, and orchestrator categories appear only when their backing service or bundle is available.
+Each category tool dispatches to the underlying server via an in-process MCP Client.
 The crow_discover tool returns full schemas on demand, so clients can inspect available actions without loading all tool definitions upfront.
 The crow_research name is accepted as a backward-compatible alias for crow_projects.

 Router mode is backward compatible — existing per-server endpoints (/memory/mcp, /research/mcp, etc.) remain unchanged and continue to work as before.
 The router is an additional endpoint, not a replacement.